Darwin's bark spider: Taxonomy

 Caerostris darwini was first described by Matjaž Kuntner and Ingi Agnarsson in a 2010 publication.
-The species name honours the naturalist Charles Darwin, with the description being prepared precisely 150 years after the publication of The Origin of Species, on 24 November 2009.
 Prior to the description of C. darwini, only 11 species of Caerostris were recognized; Kuntner and Agnarsson regarded this as a serious underestimate, with perhaps up to seven species cohabiting in the region of Madagascar where C. darwini was found.
 Six more species, four of these from Madagascar, were described in 2015.
 A molecular phylogenetic study of 12 of the species of Caerostris, including C. darwini, produced the phylogenetic tree shown below.

 Behavior

 Webs

 The spider's silk is the toughest biological material ever studied, over ten times tougher than a similarly sized piece of Kevlar.
 The average toughness of the fibres is 350 MJ/m3, and some are up to 520 MJ/m3, making the silk twice as tough as any other spider silk known.

 The web of Darwin's bark spider is remarkable in that it is not only the longest spanning web ever observed, but is the largest orb web ever seen, at an area of up to 2.8 m2.
 Nephila komaci, discovered in 2009, and some other Nephila species also make webs that can exceed 1 m across.

 The spider's web occupies a unique biological niche: "They build their web with the orb suspended directly above a river or the water body of a lake, a habitat that no other spider can use".
 This position allows the spiders to catch prey flying over the water, with webs observed containing up to 32 mayflies at a time.

 The strong silk and large web are thought to have coevolved at the same time, as the spider adapted to the habitat.
 Caerostris darwini uses a unique set of behaviors, some unknown in other spiders, to construct its enormous webs.
 First, the spiders release unusually large amounts of bridging silk into the air, which is then carried downwind, across the water body, establishing bridge lines.
 Second, the spiders perform almost no web site exploration.
 Third, they construct the orb capture area below the initial bridge line.
 In contrast to all known orb-weavers, the web hub is therefore not part of the initial bridge line but is instead built de novo ("from the beginning").
 Fourth, the orb contains two types of radial threads, with those in the upper half of the web doubled.
 These unique behaviors result in a giant, yet rather simplified web.
 There is building evidence for the coevolution of behavioral (web building), ecological (web microhabitat) and biomaterial (silk biomechanics) traits that combined allow C. darwini to occupy a unique niche among spiders."